Last chance to accumulate

 Send a birthday card three to four months before each client's 65th birthday.
 Include a note that says "Happy early 65th birthday!
 Your Medicare enrollment clock is ticking!
 Let's meet to make sure you know what this means to you!"
 Or, call them and say "This is a big birthday in terms of retirement planning.
 Let's meet for lunch to review what's coming up."

-First-wave boomers (those born 1943 through 1955) are eligible for full Social Security benefits at age 66.
+First-wave boomers (born 1943-1954) are eligible for full Social Security benefits at age 66.
 Some strategies you and your clients may want to consider:

-- adjust draw-down strategy to account for taxation of benefits
+- adjust draw down strategy to account for taxation of benefit

 "Now that you have decided to begin taking your Social Security benefits, I thought it would be a great time for us to review your retirement income planning strategy with your CPA.
 We may have to make adjustments to account for the taxation of your Social Security benefit."